Hoh Rainforest

 Queets River Trail

-Because of its relative inaccessibility, the Queets receives a fraction of the tourists that travel to the Hoh, helping it to retain a wilderness appeal.
-The rainforest is notable for some enormous trees, including the mossy Queets Spruce, one of the largest Sitka spruce trees in the world, and the Queets Fir, the thickest known Douglas Fir.
+Because of its relative inaccessibility, the Queets receives a fraction of the tourists that travel to the Hoh, helping it retain its wilderness appeal.
+The rainforest is notable for some enormous trees, including the mossy Queets Spruce, one of the largest Sitka spruce trees in the world, and the Queets Fir, the thickest known Douglas fir.
 The Queets River Trail begins with a ford of the Queets River, an undertaking typically only safely manageable in late summer.
 As it travels deeper into Olympic National Park’s interior, it passes trees of magnificent size draped in ferns and mosses.

 Queets Spruce